pthu/sahd/docs/words/paraq.md

 <span dir="rtl">מָרַק</span> denotes broth (Judg 6:19-20;
 see further below on Versions and
-Exegesis). <i>BHS</i> retains the Ketiv, but the better attested Qere (‘broth’) is followed in many modern translations (Luther, AV, RV, RSV, NEB, REB, NRSV, NIV; but not JB, ‘food’), as well as by BDB, 830.
+Exegesis). <i>BHS</i> retains the Ketiv, but the better attested Qere (‘broth’) is followed in many modern translations (Luther, KJV, RV, RSV, NEB, REB, NRSV, NIV; but not JB, ‘food’), as well as by BDB, 830.
 As a <i>hapax legomenon</i> in BH, however, the Ketiv is the more difficult reading and should perhaps be preferred.
 See further below, <a href="#ExB1">Exegesis B.1</a>.